CubeSat Subsystems

 Source: oresat-structure

-CFC Card
+CFC Cards

-This card controls the CFC camera and cooler.
+These two card controls the CFC camera and cooler.

 Source: oresat-cfc-hardware